 On the other hand, this work can also be physically and emotionally demanding.
 Besides your exceptional teaching skills, make sure to develop healthy boundaries, and manage and protect your energy.

-Whether you feel called to teach yoga as a career, simply wish to deepen your knowledge, or seek to connect with yourself through yoga, learning how to become a yoga instructor is a profound experience that will forever impact your life.
-In my many years of training yoga teachers, I never heard anyone saying, “I regret taking on that journey.”
+Whether you feel called to teach yoga as a career, wish to deepen your knowledge, or seek to connect with yourself through yoga, becoming a yoga instructor is a profound experience that will forever impact your life.